opencrvs/opencrvs-core/README.md

 The [OpenHIM (Health Information Mediator)](https://github.com/jembi/openhim-core-js) is a NodeJS enterprise service bus designed to ease interoperability between OpenCRVS and external systems such as Health & National ID.
 It provides external access to the system via secure APIs.
 OpenHIM channels and governs internal transactions, routing, orchestrating and translating requests into [FHIR](https://www.hl7.org/fhir/) between services and the database layer.

-## What is in the OpenCRVS Core repository?
+## What is inside the OpenCRVS packages?

 The core of OpenCRVS is a monorepo organised using [Lerna](https://github.com/lerna/lerna).
 Each package reorts unit test coverage in [Jest](https://jestjs.io/).
 Following the [microservice](https://en.wikipedia.org/wiki/Microservices), 1 service per container model, every package is independently scalable in a single [docker](https://www.docker.com/) container.